 State Forest Highlights

 Extensive Trails for Hiking, Snowmobiling, and Horseback Riding: The forest boasts an extensive network of trails that cater to a variety of activities, including hiking, snowmobiling, and horseback riding.
-These trails provide access to the forest's diverse landscapes and are perfect for exploring its remote beauty.- Pine Island Trail: This 27-mile trail is popular for hiking and horseback riding, offering a challenging route through dense forests and open meadows.
-The trail is known for its scenic beauty and wildlife sightings.
+These trails provide access to the forest's diverse landscapes and are perfect for exploring its remote beauty.

 - Beltrami Island Snowmobile Trail: A 70-mile trail system that winds through the forest, providing thrilling rides through snow-covered landscapes.
 The trail connects to other regional snowmobile trails, offering extended riding opportunities.